seade/getdata-104/CodeBook.md

 The script "run_analysys.R" processes the data as follows:
 * The training data ("X_train.txt", 7,532 observations) and the test data ("X_test.txt", 2,947 observations) are merged together to produce a dataset of 10,299 observations.
 * Variables other than those that provided _mean_ and _standard deviation_ were discarded from the combined data set, reducing the number of variables from 561 to 66.
-This was achieved by matching the column indexes to those produced by querying the variable names contained in "features.txt" matched against the regular expression _"-mean\\(\\)|-std\\(\\)"_.
+This was achieved by matching the column indexes to those produced by querying the variable names contained in "features.txt" matched against the regular expression `-mean\\(\\)|-std\\(\\)`.
 The same column filtering was applied against the data read in from "features.txt" to provide the variable names to be applied in a subsequent step.
 * The corresponding _subject_ data ("subject_train.txt" & "subject_test.txt") and the activity data ("Y_train.txt" & "Y_test.txt") were merged correspondingly before being joined to the combined observation data set to produce a data set with 10,299 observations for 68 variables commencing with _subject_ and _activity_.
 * Finally, the variable names retained from processing "features.txt" are processed to replace hyphens with underscores and remove brackets _()_ (making them more tolerable as R column names) before they were then applied to the cleaned up data set.
 * The result of the above processing is written out as "UCI_HAR_Dataset_cleaned.txt"